 DisplayPort (DP) is a digital display interface developed to transmit graphics signals.
-DisplaPort is create in 2006 in order to superseed the VGA port which is very old.
-DisplayPort mainly designed to connect different videosources into the displays like computer monitor, audio etc.
+DisplayPort is created in 2006 in order to supersede the VGA port which is very old.
+DisplayPort mainly designed to connect different video sources into displays like computer monitors, audio, etc.

 DisplayPort 1.0 is released in May 2006 and an update to this version is ratified in April 2007 as DisplayPort 1.1.
 The DisplayPort standard is managed by the VESA (Video Electronics Standards Association).

 DisplayPort 1.2 is released in January 2010 was the most important enhancement was the doubling bandwidth which is about 17.28 Gbit/s.
 This version supports resolutions up to 3840×2160 pixels at the 60Hz refresh rate.